Out on the Shelves: History

 Out on the Shelves was established in April 1983 as "the Gay Library" on Davie Street, center of the city's gay subculture.
 The Gay Library was part of a network of organizations dedicated to serving the gay community in Vancouver: initial funding was supported by a $500 grant from Gay Leisure Link, and in October 1984 the library became officially affiliated with Qmunity, then known as the Vancouver Gay Community Centre.
 Twelve founding members provided the impetus for the library's founding.
 The library provided support to young and old people as well as to parents of gay children.

 The library's name changed from The Gay Library to The Gay and Lesbian Library, and then to the LGBT Library, before revising its name to Out on the Shelves.
 In 2015 OOTS was forced to move out of the Qmunity resource center and the library collection was scattered, in some cases being located in members' garages.
 Library space was provided in 2016 by Pride UBC, the University of British Columbia Vancouver's LGBTQ2SIA+ resource center.
 OOTS members managed the Pride UBC book collection as well as their own collection.

 The library's collection has evolved over decades, from being focused on the white, gay male experience to including more diverse stories of the experiences of people of colour, as well as books featuring transgender, non-binary, Two-spirit, and bisexual narratives.
 In 2018, Out on the Shelves volunteers updated their local classification system designed to highlight relationships between gender and sexual identities; the classification is meant to be regularly updated.

+In 2024, the library relocated to Granville Island, adjacent to downtown Vancouver.